aplteam/Tatin/docs/TatinForContributors.md

    When a test fails then the test framework stops, and the developer can investigate on the spot.

-1. You might want to execute the test suite automatically and in batch mode, meaning that the tests would not attempt to interact with a user.
+1. You might want to execute the test suite automatically (batch mode), meaning that the tests would not attempt to interact with a user.
 (This implies that test cases that depend on a user won't be executed.
-Tatin has very few test cases that fall into this category; 95% of the tests are batchable)
+Tatin has only a few test cases that fall into this category; 95% of the tests are batchable)

-   This may be required by an automated build process.
+   This might be required by an automated build process.

    In this case any errors are trapped, and you get just either a single line that reports success or failure in the session or `⎕OFF` is executed, either without a code (in case of success) or the return code 123, indicating failure to the calling environment.